 - A. Infant demonstrates maturity of respiratory control and one of the following: - 1.
-Infant has had no clinically significant cardiorespiratory events (apnea, bradycardia, and desaturation) for five to seven days prior to discharge, as evidenced by all of the following: - a.
+Infant has had no clinically significant cardiorespiratory events (apnea and bradycardia) for 5 to 7 days prior to discharge and all of the following: - a.
 No apnea $\geq 20$ seconds; - b.
-No apnea < 20 seconds with bradycardia of < 80 beats per minute; - No apnea < 20 seconds with valid, prolonged or frequent oxygen desaturations ≤ 85% (excludes transient oxygen desaturation ≤ 85% unless requiring supplemental oxygen to resolve); - d.
-No isolated bradycardia < 80 beats per minute (unrelated to feedings); - e.
+No apnea < 20 seconds with bradycardia of < 80 beats per minute (may consider using a heart rate decrease > 33.3% below baseline for older, more mature infants or those with a lower baseline heart rate); - No apnea < 20 seconds with valid, prolonged oxygen desaturations < 85% (excludes transient oxygen desaturation < 85% unless requiring supplemental oxygen to resolve); - d.
+No bradycardia < 70 beats per minute (unrelated to feedings); - e.
 No events requiring stimulation, artificial ventilation (bagging or intubation), or supplemental oxygen support to restore normal breathing, heart rate, and oxygenation; - 2.
 Significant events (as defined in I.A.1) continue to near-term or longer and all of the following: - a.
-After evaluation for potential causes of apnea, the cardiorespiratory events appear to be associated with gastro-esophageal reflux; - b.
-Appropriate anti-reflux measures appear to resolve or significantly reduce the severity and duration of bradycardia or apnea events (note: five days of observation may not be required in this case); - 3.
+Cardiorespiratory events appear, after evaluation for potential causes of apnea, to be associated with gastro-esophageal reflux; - b.
+Appropriate anti-reflux measures appear to resolve bradycardia or apnea (note: 5 days of observation may not be required in this case); - 3.
 The infant is having non-clinically significant, self-limited apnea spells (without color change or severe bradycardia) and all of the following: - a.
 Does not require stimulation to breathe again; - b.
 Will be discharged to home with a cardiorespiratory monitor; - c.
-There has not been a clinically significant cardiorespiratory event (defined in I.A.1) for five to seven days prior to discharge;
+There has not been a clinically significant cardiorespiratory event (defined in I.A.1) for 3-7 days prior to discharge;

-CENTENE
+CENTENE®